What To Plant In October-Zones 1-10

 • Autumn’s cooler weather is easier on plants and on you.

-• The soil is still warm which allows the plants to take root, and it’s that root growth that makes for healthy plants.
+• The soil is still warm, allowing the plants to take root, and root growth makes for healthy plants.

-• Fall actually has more good days for planting than spring does.
+• Fall has more good days for planting than spring does.

 • You don’t have to wait for the soil to warm up.